suredone/qdone/README.md

 ## Production Logging

 The output examples in this readme assume you are running qdone from an interactive shell.
-However, if the shell is non-interactive (technically if stdout is not a tty) then qdone will automatically use the `--quiet` option and will log failures to stdout as one JSON object per line the following format:
+However, if the shell is non-interactive (technically if stderr is not a tty) then qdone will automatically use the `--quiet` option and will log failures to stdout as one JSON object per line the following format:

 ```javascript
 {